Gas and electricity arrears

 If you don’t have a representative, you can take along a friend to court to support you.
 If you want them to be able to speak for you, explain to the magistrate why you need this and ask that your friend is allowed to address the court directly on your behalf.
 It is up to the magistrate whether they will allow your friend to speak directly to the court, or not.
 If the magistrate does not allow your friend to speak directly to them, they will usually allow your friend to speak quietly to you, take notes for you and give you advice.

 If the court grants the warrant, your supplier must give you seven days’ notice (gas) or seven working days’ notice (electricity) before they can use the warrant to enter and disconnect your supply.
-Your supplier is actually more likely to offer to fit a prepayment meter than to disconnect your supply.
+Your supplier is actually more likely to fit a prepayment meter than to disconnect your supply.
 If you are getting benefits, consider whether Fuel Direct could be a better option for you than a prepayment meter.
 See the earlier section Make an offer you can afford.

 If your supplier thinks that fuel has been stolen, they may try to prosecute you for the theft.
 If they do, try to find out these key details.